 AM Diagnostics Pty Ltd acting reasonably reserves the right to increase the quoted price of the product to reflect any material increase in cost to AM Diagnostics Pty Ltd due to manufacturing and/or importing of the product subject to giving reasonable notice to you and the prices as so altered shall apply to all product ordered after the applicable date of the increase.

-AM Diagnostics Pty Ltd will no longer be accepting credit cards as a form of payment.
-Our accepted forms of payment are: checks and electronic transfer or deposit of cleared funds.
+AM Diagnostics Pty Ltd will be accepting the following forms of payment: Credit cards (incurs 1.6% surcharge for transactions), checks and electronic transfer or deposit of cleared funds.